 The compensatory damages claimed by Mr. Hardeman for the harm caused by Monsanto fall into two categories called economic damages and noneconomic damages.
-If you find liability, the parties have stipulated that the amount of economic damages is \$200,967.10.
-You will be asked to state the amount of non-economic damages.
+If you find for Mr. Hardeman, the parties have stipulated that the amount of economic damages is \$200,967.10, and you will be asked to determine what amount of non-economic damages should be awarded.